PayPal Philippines

 4. Fill in your personal information.

 5. You will be asked to verify your account by adding a credit or debit card.
-I suggest you skip this one for the meantime.
-Remember though that an unverified account has limitations, so you would need to change this soon.
+Remember that an unverified account has limitations, so you would need to do this.

 6. Log-in to your email account and open the PayPal email and click the confirmation link there.

 7. That’s it!
-Congratulations, you are now PayPal account holder.
+Congratulations, you are now a PayPal account holder.

 ———